apiraino/apiraino.github.io/_posts/2019-09-09-software-appreciation-5.md

 If there a piece of software that screams **NEEERRRRRD** is definitively the [i3 window manager](https://i3wm.org).

 Months ago I was using a vanilla Ubuntu with Gnome.
-Nothing to really complain about that, but I wanted something more snappy and that could solve the problem of having layers of overlapping windows, sometimes forcing me to some "long sessions" of alt-tabbing to find the lost shell, which is very distracting when you're deeply concentrated.
+Nothing to really complain about that, but I wanted something more snappy and that could solve the problem of having layers of overlapping windows, sometimes forcing me to "long sessions" of alt-tabbing to find the lost shell, which is very distracting when you're deeply concentrated.

 A friend of mine was proudly showing me his i3 setup, telling me all the advantages of a tiling window manager.
 Then I saw this weird window manager consistently  in hackerspaces, hackatons and all things starting with "hack-" so I had to try it because there could be a serious boost in productivity.

 After many months of test, I can finally say that I find myself at home with `i3`.
-It's *fast*, stable, well documented, flexible to an exent I couldn't believe possible, features are added very carefully.
+It's *fast*, stable, well documented, flexible to an extent I couldn't believe possible, features are added very carefully.
 The reason is: if `i3` doesn't do it, write a script and a keybinding.
-Moreover there is a big community of aficionados that wrote scripts for everything, therefore you have a good start on how to solve the most common needs (ex. volume up and down).
+Moreover, there is a big community of aficionados that wrote scripts for everything, therefore you have a good start on how to solve the most common needs (ex. volume up and down).

 It has a very cool logo.